sghall/resonance/docs/src/routes/documentation/NodeGroup/README1.md

 The rest of the keys in each object are assumed to be keys in your state.

 If you aren't transitioning anything then it wouldn't make sense to be using NodeGroup.
-That said, it's also convenient to be able to set a key to value when a node enters, updates or leaves without transitioning.
+That said, like in D3, it's also convenient to be able to set a key to value when a node enters, updates or leaves without transitioning.
-To that end, you can send four different types of values to specify how you want to transform the state.
+To that end, you can return four different types of values to specify how you want to transform the state.

 * `string or number`: Set the key to the value immediately with no transition.